 - An ecozone is an area of Earth’s surface representing large, very generalized ecological units.
 Each ecozone is characterized by a unique interplay of geologic, climatic, vegetative, wildlife and human activity factors.

-Canada has 20 ecozones—15 terrestrial and 5 marine.
-The 15 terrestrial ecozones are subdivided into 53 ecoprovinces, which can be further subdivided into 194 ecoregions.
+- Canada has 20 ecozones: 15 terrestrial and 5 marine.
+The 15 terrestrial ecozones are further divided into 53 ecoprovinces, and those in turn are subdivided into 194 ecoregions.

-A forest region is a geographic zone with a vegetation cover that is fairly uniform in terms of dominant species and stand types.
+- A forest region is a geographic zone, or belt, whose vegetation cover is characterized by a fairly uniform dominant species and stand type.